-The coalition Life Sciences Switzerland (LS2) is a non-profit organisation dedicated to advancing biological sciences within the Swiss academic community and to addressing the social, ethical and economic issues raised by the rapid progress of the biomedical and life sciences.
+Life Sciences Switzerland (LS2) is a non-profit organization dedicated to advancing biological sciences within the Swiss Academic Community, and to addressing the social, ethical, and economic issues raised by the rapid progress of the biomedical and life sciences.